HelloAGit/hyDr/README.md

-codes and formulas for basic hydrological calculations.
+Codes and formulas for basic hydrological calculations.